Ajax the Great: Gallery

-A red-figure kylix with a depiction of the suicide of Ajax, attributed to the Brygos Painter, ca. 490-480 BCE.
+A red-figure kylix with a depiction of the suicide of Ajax, attributed to the Brygos Painter, c.
+490–480 BCE.
 Currently in the Getty Museum collection.

 Palace

 In 2001, Yannis Lolos began excavating a Mycenaean palace near the village of Kanakia on the island of Salamis which he theorized to be the home of the mythological Aiacid dynasty.
 The multi-story structure covers 750 m2 and had perhaps 30 rooms.
 The palace appears to have been abandoned at the height of the Mycenaean civilization, roughly the same time the Trojan War may have occurred.

 Legacy

 According to tradition, Ajax came to the aid of the Greeks at the Battle of Salamis.
 In his honour a festival, the Aianteia (Αἰάντεια), was established.
 Each year, young Athenian ephebes travelled to Salamis to compete alongside the youth of Salamis in friendly contests of foot-racing and boat-racing.